-In addition to adding two new hybrid trucks to its maintenance fleet recently, Howard County put three hybrid buses on the roads this past week.
+In addition to to its maintenance fleet recently, Howard County put three hybrid buses on the roads this past week.

 The 35-foot, low-floor buses will reduce fuel consumption, produce fewer emissions, require less maintenance and will have a smother, quieter ride, Howard County Executive Ken Ulman said in a statement.